bolderflight/invensense-imu/README.md

 These are known to work with the same packages used in Teensy products.
 Also switching the MK66FX1M0 or MK64FX512 from BGA to LQFP packages is known to work well.
 Swapping packages of other chips is probably fine, as long as it's only a package change.

 The *i2c_example* and *spi_example* targets create executables for communicating with the sensor using I2C or SPI communication, respectively.
 Each target also has a *_hex* for creating the hex file and a *_upload* to upload the software to the microcontroller.

-Testing is done using a lightweight Remote Command Protocol (RCP) between a Linux *master* and the microcontroller *slave*.
-The *slave* registers tests, which the *master* can call and receive a boolean status on the test results.
-A definition file utility, [mcu_hil_defs](https://gitlab.com/bolderflight/utils/mcu_hil_defs) defines the pins and ports for each sensor and communication method.
-A seperate utility, *mcu_reset*, cycles power to the microcontroller and sensors to provide a clean environment; it should be used before each test.
-See *tests/master.cc* and *tests/slave.cc* for how the tests are defined for the Mpu9250.

 ## Namespace
 This library is within the namespace *sensors*.